Functions

 Cache

-Use the Cache field when the Function result should be stored and reused.
+Use the Cache field for HTTP and HTTPS webhook Functions when the Function result should be stored and reused.

 If a valid value is already present in the selected cache, Leilani returns the cached value instead of running the Function again.